Effect on your existing payments and entitlements

 You and your partner can’t get FTB Part B while you’re getting Parental Leave Pay.
-You may get it at the end of your Paid Parental Leave period and on days you aren’t getting Flexible Paid Parental Leave, if you’re eligible.
+You may get it at the end of your Paid Parental Leave period and on days you aren’t getting Flexible Paid Parental Leave.

-If you get Parental Leave Pay for a child, you won’t get the following for them:
+If you get Parental Leave Pay for a child, you won’t get Newborn Upfront Payment or Newborn Supplement for them.

 Parental Leave Pay and Dad and Partner Pay count as income in calculating family assistance payments.
 Family assistance payments includes FTB and Child Care Subsidy.
 Your family income estimate should include any Parental Leave Pay and Dad and Partner Pay you expect to get.